 The discussion on this situation is material for a separate article, but our most important conclusion must be heard here: if we want to keep something only to ourselves, then we should not procrastinate.
 We should all answer a few key questions in depth: how much do you care about your ideas?
 How valuable are the results of your team's work to you?
 Do private matters in your company remain private?
 Are your clients' affairs treated confidentially?
 And so on ...
 Notice that all similar questions connect with each other and lead to similar conclusions - Something has to be done about it.

 The PrivMX tool ecosystem is our attempt to constructively respond to this situation.
-In the next post, we will describe the main principle we adopted from the beginning of our software development: Privacy-by-design in the full version.
+In the next post, we will describe the main principle we adopted from the beginning of our software development: Total Privacy-by-Design.

 If you don’t want to miss out on our new updates and articles, consider following us on social media. ⬇ Thanks!